strangerstudios/pmpro-payfast/readme.txt

 == Changelog ==
+= 1.7 - 2025-03-18 =
+* ENHANCEMENT: Added support for `pmpro_calculate_profile_start_date` to better handle subscription delays or code that may tweak the subscription start date.
+* BUG FIX: Fixed a specific issue where PayFast would try to create a subscription when the $level object would be tweaked but no frequency was set for recurring amounts.

 = 1.6.1 - 2024-12-03 =
 * BUG FIX: Fixed an issue where the initial order's subtotal and total amount would not match when recurring membership levels had a different initial payment.